noopman/aaworkshopattendee/module-3-scaling-strategies/Exercise1.md

 We will use a JMeter script to define and execute load tests, simulating user activity on our application.
 This helps us measure performance under different traffic conditions and identify potential bottlenecks using Azure Load Testing.

  1. Open the **HTTP_Request.jmx** file in the JMeter folder.
- 2. Replace the placeholder values with the correct Azure container app hostnames.
+ 2. Replace the placeholder values with the correct Azure container app host names.

 - **!game-container-api-HN!** = HostName from Game Container Api
 - **!bot-container-api-HN!** = HostName from Bot Container Api